We study community ecology in wild and managed ecosystems

 2. Pollinator Identity and Ecology

 Pollinator communities include native and introduced bees, flies, beetles, moths, butterflies, and birds, as well as other taxa.
 These taxa provide pollination services for up to 87.5% of all flowering plants and 75% of the leading global food crops.
-We are interested in finding out which pollinators visit which crops in a range of agroecosystems.
-This project is supported by funding from the Australian Government Department of Agriculture and Water resources, Horticulture Innovation Australia and AgriFutures as part of the Rural R&D for Profit Programme.
-Previous funding for earlier work was obtained from the Ian Potter Foundation.
+We are interested in finding out which pollinators visit which crops and how effective they are in a range of food crops.
+These projects were funded by the Australian Government Department of Agriculture and Water resources, Horticulture Innovation Australia and AgriFutures as part of the Rural R&D for Profit Programme.
+Earlier work was funded by the Ian Potter Foundation.

 3. Pollination in Protected Cropping Systems